adobe/spectrum-web-components/packages/alert-banner/README.md

 -   _Tab + Shift_ should place focus on the previous interactive element.
 -   _Space_ or _Enter_ should trigger the interaction if one of the buttons is focused, thus dismissing the alert in case of the close button or triggering the corresponding contextual action.
 -   _Esc_ will dismiss an alert banner if it’s a dismissible alert.

+Once focus is on the alert banner, arrow keys can be used to navigate between the close button and the slotted action buttons.